brain2cpu/BFU/README.md

 This is the most important part of the configuration file, must contain at least one target.
 Every target location is defined here by the following keys:

-- Name: an optional name given to the given target
+- Name: an optional name given to the target
 - Method: one of `Scp`, `Ftp` or `Copy`
 - Username, Password, Host and Port are obvious informations needed by SCP or FTP connections (default ports can be skipped)
 - TargetPath: the root location of the common directory structure
 - CreateTimestampedCopies: if false the file will be copied and overwritten on the target location, if true every copy will have the current time appended to the filename (ex. index.html_20181227154937)
-- UseSudoInCmds: valid just for Scp connections, default false, if set to true will execute mkdir and chmod commands with sudo:
+- UseSudoInCmds: valid just for Scp connections, default false, if set to true will execute `mkdir` and `chmod` commands with sudo
 (ex. `sudo chmod a+rw xxx`), for this to work sudo must be enabled and configured on the target machine (ex on Linux must add with
-`visudo` the following lines `myuser ALL = NOPASSWD: /bin/mkdir` and `myuser ALL = NOPASSWD: /bin/chmod`)
+`visudo` the following lines `myuser ALL = NOPASSWD: /bin/mkdir` and `myuser ALL = NOPASSWD: /bin/chmod`).

 #### IgnorePatterns